Code-Institute-Submissions/ZahraSadiq-Milestone4-PosterBay_SeptResub/README.md

 Poster Bay was founded by 1 artsy gal looking to provide other art-loving folks with affordable, high quality prints from some of the world's iconic artists.
 Each print has been carefully curated & printed on 170gsm Silk paper to be long-lasting.

 Through this ecommerce site, customers are able to view a variety of poster prints, purchase them and store their information on the site to make their checkout flow much quicker the next time they visit the website.
+They are also able to add product reviews & visit the blog page for interesting articles on featured artists on PosterBay.

 ---